ndornseif/pricklybird/README.md

 # pricklybird
 Convert binary data into a human-friendly format.

-## Notice

-These specifications describe a development version.
-Parameters are subject to change until a proper version is defined.

 ## Overview

 Binary data blocks like encryption keys, wallet addresses, and hash digests are most